The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 - [Leaflet](https://leafletjs.com) + Python [Folium](https://github.com/python-visualization/folium): Leaflet is a comparable geospatial webapplication framework to OpenLayers for generating 2D topographical map views and Folium is the Python wrapper module for it.
 Once you have learned OpenLayers in this course you have a good reference to explore Leaflet/Folium in order to find out what works best for your use cases.
 - [cesiumpy](https://github.com/sinhrks/cesiumpy): a Python wrapper module for Cesium, comparable to Folium for Leaflet.
 Left out because it is fairly new and still a concept version (currently 0.3).
 Therefore the 3D Map Viewer webapplication is programmed in TypeScript with the Cesium API.
 - [Marble](https://marble.kde.org/): as an Open Source Virtual Globe or World Atlas application for desktop and mobile very interesting to get some programming experience with because it also uses OpenStreetMap.
 Build some knowledge first with Cesium for 3D maps and then it's time for Marble or programming with another virtual globe application like [Google Earth](https://www.google.com/earth/).
+- [GeoDjango](https://docs.djangoproject.com/en/3.1/ref/contrib/gis/): a geographic web framework for the Python Django web content management framework.
+Also fairly new and although Django is fast and runs large websites with ease it does have a learning curve!
 - [Git](https://en.wikipedia.org/wiki/Git): for version management of source code.
 Highly recommended for larger sofware projects and when working in development teams!
 The Open Source webapplication GitLab can be used to run your own Version Control System webserver locally.
+- Also out of scope are:
+  - The geospatial functions of the two JSON document data stores of the No-SQL database [MongoDB](https://www.mongodb.com/) and the search engine [Elasticsearch](https://www.elastic.co/).
+Elasticsearch is build around and uses the geospatial functions of the [Lucene](https://lucene.apache.org/) core search engine.
+  - Beginner documentation and programming tutorials on how to program with the [Geopackage](http://www.geopackage.org/) and [GeoJSON](https://geojson.org/) file formats.
+  - The creation of geospatial web applications for mobile devices with a focus on using the Geopackage file format.

+**Scope Note**: software, installation and programming mannuals for the left-out-of-scope software and file formats mentioned above could be easily added to The GeoStack Project if volunteers would be willing to make them!
+- The document templates and original text editing files of the current GeoStack documentation are available in the repository GeoStack-Project-Files as ready-to-go templates for a quick start!
+- Create an Issue on [this project's Issue Tracker](https://github.com/The-GeoStack-Project/The-GeoStack-Project.github.io/issues) with the label 'PEP' (Project Enhancement Proposal) if you want to contribute!

 ## History
 **Development**